How to Lose 2 Pounds A Week

 Sticking to servings and portions helps maintain macronutrients and calories in check, especially when consuming three nutrient-composed meals and one to two nutritious.
 Other techniques to ensure portion control include drinking water before and with meals, splitting restaurant portions, and practicing mindful eating techniques.

 Oftentimes, people overestimate how many calories are burned at the gym and in turn, will overestimate calorie consumption.
 However, it is important to fuel the body for workouts and nourish it post-exercise, especially after weight training.
 Supply the body with healthy carbs and protein to stimulate and maximize muscle growth.

 Although water often lacks the ability to provide energy and nutrients, its consumption is crucial in healthy weight loss.
 Not only does water keep the body hydrated, it helps the nutrients obtained from foods to efficiently perform their roles in the body.
 Ditching the soft drinks and other sugary beverages will also save hundreds of calories each day and make weight loss a little more effortless and mindless.

-Slow and steady wins the race!
+But ultimately, slow and steady wins the race!
 Taking extreme measures to losing weight quickly can be detrimental to health and unsuccessful in the long run.
-Embracing a healthy diet while increasing exercise not only encourages weight loss, but also a general healthy lifestyle.
-In the long run, the risk of chronic diseases will be reduced along with sustained weight loss and maintenance.
+Embracing a healthy lifestyle not only encourages weight loss, but lowers the risk of chronic diseases and optimizes overall health and wellness!